 Iran's Rouhani Touts Gulf Peace Plan, Says It Would Start With U.S. Troops Leaving

 Iran is facing off with rival Saudi Arabia in Yemen, trading barbs with President Trump and threatening the movement of oil.
 But none of those things prevented Iranian President Hassan Rouhani from unveiling something a bit unexpected at the U.N.
-General Assembly Wednesday: a regional peace proposal.
+General Assembly on Wednesday: a regional peace proposal.

 "Ladies and gentlemen, the Middle East is burning in the flames of war, bloodshed, aggression, occupation and religious and sectarian fanaticism and extremism," Rouhani said.